Priyankaa7/project-management-tool/README.md

 # Project Management Tool

 The Project Management Tool is a web application designed to facilitate project management tasks.
 It allows users to efficiently manage and track their projects, tasks, and team members.
-This README file provides an overview of the project, its features, and instructions for setting up and running the application.

 ## Features